-When your older adult can’t safely live on their own, you’ll need to consider different senior housing options.
+When an older adult can’t safely live on their own, they need to consider alternative senior housing options.
+Oftentimes, that means moving into a long-term care facility.

 A granny pod is a small modular home installed in your backyard for an aging relative.
 The concept and nickname started in Australia in the 1970s.

-The idea is that these small homes allow older adults to stay connected with family and get needed assistance.
-But they also give both seniors and adult children privacy and their own space.
+The idea is that these tiny homes allow older adults to stay connected with their family and receive assistance when they need it in real-time.
+The nice thing about these “Granny Pods” is that they provide seniors and their adult children with privacy and their own living space, which can be ideal for all.

 - ADA compliance to accommodate wheelchairs